 Your life matters.
 Everyone's does.
 If you are moving someone into senior care, so does theirs.
 An independent study revealed that 69% of all people will need senior care but only 37% think we will need it.

 The first conversation about senior care can make your loved one feel like their life doesn't matter.
 You know that's not the case.
 It's just hard to articulate it.
 You need a way in that makes your parent, relative, or other loved one feel honored and respected.
 Senior care is sometimes required.
 When you both can benefit from it, you need to use senior care.

 Heritage Creek Assisted Living has put together 7 ways to get the conversation going.
 We want your loved one to feel honored and want the best to happen.
 Here's how you start.

-For instance, Heritage Creek has a fitness room that is readily accessible at all times.
-Mention that it might be nice to be close to a place with a gym or get a few more workouts in your daily regimen.
+Heritage Creek, for example, has a fitness room that is readily accessible at all times.
+Mention that "it might be nice to be so close to a place with a gym" where you can workout every so often.
 Gauge the response from your loved one and see what perks up their ears.

-Do not be deceitful.
-Instead, have a conversation with them about what they'd like from living where they are, and then try and find an assisted living facility that matches what they want.
+Just remember: don't be deceitful.
+Instead, have a conversation with them about what they'd like from living where they are, and try and find an assisted living facility that matches what they want.
 It's important to build trust before you have the big talk.